SpookedDoor/Andrew-Discord-Bot/README.md

 git clone https://github.com/SpookedDoor/Andrew-Discord-Bot.git
 ```

-Or you can just simply use Github Desktop, whatever suits your boat.
+Or you can just simply use Github Desktop, whatever floats your boat.

 ## THE MEAT ON THE BONES
 Before using this bot, I'd recommend reading the [discord.js guide](https://discord.js.org/), if you haven't already.